Sergio-Sousa-Sermio21/CG-Rocket-Beach/README.md

 # CG-Rocket-Beach
-Para começar a animação é só clicar no P
+Para começar a animação depois do OpenGl carregar é só clicar no P